brohrer/ponderosa/README.md

 Check it out at [https://gitlab.com/brohrer/ponderosa](https://gitlab.com/brohrer/ponderosa).
 Install from there.
 Update from there.

+To make the switch on your local machinecommand line run

+git remote set-url origin git@gitlab.com:brohrer/ponderosa.git

+or

+git remote set-url origin https://gitlab.com/brohrer/ponderosa.git

+depending on which protocol you're using.

 This repo is being deprecated and will no longer be updated.
 BTW GitLab is pretty intuitive if you're already familiar with GitHub.
 [Check it out.](https://gitlab.com/)

 --